samuelroland/ICT239/239notes.md

 - After installing a service, we can make sure it's running (and enabled, to make sure it restarts at each machine restart).
 The command for this: `systemctl status ssh` (ssh is the name of the service here).
 We can check the port and protocole too.
 Contrary to Windows, we have a big visibility of what happens, so let's take advantage of it.
 - Never use the machine with the `root` account more than just to setup the `admin` user (member of sudoers and has root like rights but with the sudo barrier).
 - No matter if we are in a local VM or on AWS, we can do frequent snapshots, it's okay to break things and restore to the last working state, even in cloud systems.
+- Never open MySQL access publicly, and never use FTP, both for security reasons
+- Never use SSH to login as root, this is only for the OS installation
+- Give the least rights as possible, for ex. the MySQL account for our app will have access only on its database
+- Document everything

 # General goal
 On our VM Debian Bullseye 11.2 Setup a web server with multiples websites with the following things installed and basically configured: